michelleklum/cs124-lab3/design/design.md

 <img src="single_list_page_final_lab_1.png" alt="Single List Page Lab 1 Final Version" width="200px">

 Below is what our Single List Page looked like for Lab 2.
-Our completed tasks were not as distinguishable as they could be from tasks to be done.
+Our incomplete tasks and completed tasks were not as distinct as they could be.
 So, in Lab 3, we made the checkboxes for completed tasks gray, and we also added a header for completed tasks.

 <img src="single_list_page_final_lab_2.png" alt="Single List Page Lab 2 Final Version" width="200px">